samieze/INEv/DCEP_Engine/README.md

 -f | Optional.
 The factor each event output rate is multiplied with.
 --doBenchmarkTo | Optional.
 Set to 'CSV' to write performance metrics into the /out/benchmark/ directory.
 --name | Required.
 Used as a custom identifier for benchmark file names in /out/benchmark/.

-### How to build
-- Before building the project, install the .NET SDK version 5.0.404.

-To build this project, the script `../scripts/build_dotnetcore.sh` needs execution permissions (e.g., using Linux `cd ../scripts` and `chmod +x build_dotnetcore.sh`).
-Afterward, the script must be run from the main directory:

-`cd ../DCEP Ambrosia` and type `./scripts/buildotnet_core.sh`.

-After the project has been built successfully, a `/publish` folder is created in the directory that contains two folders, `/bin` and `/inputdata`.
-Inside the `/bin` folder are all files needed to run the engine, and inside `/inputdata` are all input files.
-Now, the engine can be started using the following command:

-`../publish/bin/DCEP.Simulation ../inputexamples/google_cluster/Q1_doubleUpdate/Q1_douleUpdate.txt -t Minute -w 30 -d 10 --name doubleUpdate > output.txt`

 ### Case Study Parameters